jakobjassmann/ecodes-dk-lidar/scripts/readme.md

-# Scripts for processing and setting up the envrionment
+# Scripts for processing and setting up the environment
 The scripts in this folder are used to set up the environment and process the dataset, using the functions defined int he dklidar pacakage.

 ## Getting started